How to Prevent Sweatpants from Shrinking

 Why are my Sweatpants Shrinking?

-The basic answer to your question of why my sweatpants are shrinking is this: sweatpants are primarily made of cotton, which will want to shrink anytime heat is applied to them when in a wet state.
-Learn more about What are sweatpants made out What Sweatpants are Made out of.
+Sweatpants are primarily made of cotton, which will want to shrink anytime heat is applied to them when in a wet state.
+Learn more about what are sweatpants made out of.

 How do you Unshrink Cotton Sweatpants?